-SUMMER PROJECT - GLOBAL 10 ADVANCED Worth Two Test Grades
+GLOBAL 10 ADV SUMMER PROJECT \Worth Two (2) Test Grades\

 The Enlightenment, also known as the Age of Reason, was a philosophical movement that took place primarily in Europe, and later, in North America, during the late 17th and early 18th century.
 Its participants thought they were illuminating human intellect and culture by pulling away from the antiquated notion of absolute monarchs.
-This movement spread across the Atlantic Ocean to spark revolutions in the United States, France, and Latin America.
+This movement spread across the Atlantic Ocean to spark revolutions in the United States, France and Latin America.

-Your Assignment: Write an essay that is 5 pages in length, typed in standard 12-point font, and double-spaced.
+Your Assignment: Write an essay that is five (5) pages in length, typed in Time New Roman 12-point font, and double spaced.
 You must develop and explain the links between the intellectual movement of the Enlightenment, and how it inspired conflicts within the Age of Revolution.